Berkshire identifies Buffett successor, not by name

 In addition to Jain, four other names crop up in speculation on a successor: Burlington Northern chief Matthew Rose, Geico auto insurance boss Tony Nicely, utility company MidAmerican's Greg Abel and reinsurer General Re's chief Tad Montross.

-All four are known to have Buffett's admiration, though none are as heavily favored as Jain.
-Yoshikami said he still thinks Jain is the choice; Wedgewood's Rolfe, however, said Jain's more limited experience may be a drawback.
+All four are known to have Buffett's admiration, though none are has heavily favored as Jain.
+Wedgewood's Rolfe, however, said Jain's more limited experience may be a drawback.

-One name that was conspicuously absent from the letter, though, was David Sokol.
+One name that was conspicuously absent from the letter was David Sokol.

 Once one of Buffett's star lieutenants and long presumed to be his successor, Sokol left Berkshire last year amid questions of improper stock trading.